 But AbbVie has since surpassed its former parent company — both in dividend yield and in dividend safety.

 The drug developer pays a generous $1.07 per share today.
-That works out to a 5.90% yield at the time of writing.
-Its steady free cash flow growth — 15.20% in the last year — provides a measure of security.
+That works out to a 5.39% yield at the time of writing.
+Its healthy cash position - currently sitting at $5.416 billion - provides a measure of security.

 It’s no wonder that AbbVie has been able to sustain such impressive dividend growth in the last few years...

 The firm also has a legendarily successful drug pipeline, which keeps growing its cash pile, year after year.